-DNS hijacking using a non-responding nameserver
+DNS hijacking using a non-responding name server

 What this means